21huntmik/codeCamp2021/README.md

 - [ ] Explore ways to potentially import generated schedule into the banner registration page.
 This will need to be accomplished by working with the university
 - [x] Allow users to go back a page
 - [ ] With classes like Competitive Programming and Seminar in Computer Science, after the initial checkbox was marked, have a drop down radio button to see how many times the class was taken.
 This will help with schedule generation.
+- [ ] Restructure the entire backend.
+Reduce code to half.